Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Introduction

 \subsection{Contributions}

 In this paper we study the performance of a new methodology to acquire and create a single label for regression by changing the sampling procedure of the latent construct.
-We sample this information by asking annotators questions of the form ``is the signal in time-frame $i$ more similar to the signal in time-frame $j$ or $k$?'' to build a 1-dimensional embedding $\bm{Y}$ in Euclidean space, where $(i,j,k)$ forms a \emph{triplet}.
-Figure~\ref{fig:MTurk_question_design} shows an example of a query in the proposed sampling method for tasks A and B where the comparison is based on the shade (intensity) of the color.
+We sample this information by asking annotators questions of the form ``is the signal in time-frame $i$ more similar to the signal in time-frame $j$ or $k$?'' to build a 1-dimensional embedding $\bm{Y}$ in Euclidean space, where $(i,j,k)$ forms a \emph{triplet}. \autoref{fig:MTurk_question_design} shows an example of a query in the proposed sampling method where the comparison is based on the perceived shade (intensity) of the color.

 Formally, we propose that annotators perform the following mapping: